-From the preceding statements and illustrations it may be fairly inferred, that if the muscles of the back are, from their debility, unequal to counteract the effects of superincumbent and suspended weights, and to sustain the vertebral column erect by the exertion of a contractible power sufficient to overcome the opposing effects of the combined weights already mentioned, then the spine must be bent by them into a curvature projecting backwards and forming an excurvation.
+From the preceding statements and illustrations

+it may be fairly inferred, that if the muscles of the back are, from their debility, unequal to counteract the effects of superincumbent and suspended weights, and to sustain the vertebral column erect by the exertion of a contractible power sufficient to overcome the opposing effects of the combined weights already mentioned, then the spine must be bent by them into a curvature projecting backwards and forming an excurvation.
 The consequence of the spine yielding to the power of these weights, is, that they must be borne by the concave side of the curve, formed by the anterior portions of the bodies of the vertebræ, and the intervertebral cartilages, which hence become exposed to unequal and unnatural pressure.
 It needs no particular illustration to prove this at present, and I may be here excused for cursorily assuming that an undue pressure will be followed by an alteration in the relative and natural proportions of the bodies of the vertebræ, and that when this disproportion is once established by this or any other cause, a permanent cause of curvature will be produced.
-It is, however, necessary to state here, that as the relative proportions of the vertebræ are more and more diminished, the convature increases, and, if this be effected, as most commonly happens, during the growth of the body, this state of the spine brings in its train a distortion of all the bones of the thorax.
+It is however necessary to state here, that as the relative proportions of the vertebræ are more and more diminished, the curvature increases, and, if this be effected as most commonly happens, during the growth of the body, this state of the spine brings in its train a distortion of all the bones of the thorax.
 The natural form of the chest is an imperfect circle, the long diameter of which is from side to side.
 As the vertebral heads of the ribs are inserted into the bodies of the dorsal vertebræ, when the dorsal portion of the vertebral column projects posteriorly, the vertebral ends of the ribs must be drawn backwards, and as the sternum generally protrudes forwards in excurvations of the spine, the sternal ends of the ribs are drawn forwards, by which the natural proportions of the chest are altered, and the longest diameter is from the sternum to the spine.
 The circular contour of the chest is reduced to an oval form; for the portion of the ribs between their heads and angles, which is naturally almost straight, becomes bent into a segment of a circle, and the parts of the ribs between the angle and the sternum, having lost their circular form, proceed obliquely forwards, so that their new shape gives the appearance of flatness to the sides of the thorax, and the sternum protrudes like the keel of a ship or the breast of a fowl, and the patient is said to be chicken-chested.
-These deviations of structure are easily illustrated :
+These deviations of structure are easily illustrated :- Take a piece of whalebone of a nearly circular figure, suppose A. B. to be the sides, and C. A B D. to be the spine and sternum; apply a force to draw out or elongate the whalebone at C. D. and the sides A. B. must approach nearer to each other, thus:^A and become more or less flattened.
+The distance from C. to D. intended to represent the distance from the sternum to the vertebras becomes the long diameter.
+All this then is the pure mechanical effect of change of structural arrangement, and the

-The term "suspended weight," is somewhat new in its application, but from what has been already observed, will be sufficiently intelligible; it is the weight of the ribs, thoracic contents, &c., on the spine, when the body is bent forwards.
+The term "suspended weight," is somewhat new in its application, but from what has been already observed, will be sufficiently intelligible; it is the weight of the ribs, thoracic contents, &c. on the spine, when the body is bent forwards.